JJBR13/Justin-Brown-milestone-project-3/TEST.md

 Outcome:

-User gets redirected to home page with a relevant flash message displayed.
+The user gets redirected to the home page with a relevant flash message displayed.

 <hr>